mlfoundations/open_clip/README.md

 A ViT-B/32 with roberta base encoder with a 61.7% top-1 ImageNet-1k zero-shot was trained on stability.
 See model details here https://huggingface.co/laion/CLIP-ViT-B-32-roberta-base-laion2B-s12B-b32k
 This is the first openclip model using a HF text tower.
 It has better performance on a range of tasks compared to the standard text encoder, see [metrics](https://huggingface.co/laion/CLIP-ViT-B-32-roberta-base-laion2B-s12B-b32k/blob/main/unknown.png)

+#### ViT-B/32 xlm roberta base

+A ViT-B/32 with xlm roberta base encoder with a 62.33% top-1 ImageNet-1k zero-shot was trained on stability.
+See model details here https://huggingface.co/laion/CLIP-ViT-B-32-xlm-roberta-base-laion5B-s13B-b90k
+This is the first openclip model trained on the full laion5B dataset; hence the first multilingual clip trained with openclip.
+It has better performance on a range of tasks compared to the standard text encoder, see [metrics](https://huggingface.co/laion/CLIP-ViT-B-32-xlm-roberta-base-laion5B-s13B-b90k/blob/main/metrics.png)

 #### YFCC-15M